A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Experimental Results

-\textbf{Large scale data sets}: Tables~\ref{tab:8}-\ref{tab:10} show the results of the investigated approaches over three large scale data sets.
+Table~\ref{tab:6} reports the performance of our algorithms on three large scale data sets.
 For each data set, 1000 samples are selected as in-sample data, and the remaining samples are used as out-of-sample data.
+We assign $\epsilon=0.2$ to SSSC on Covtype and PokerHand-2 and fix $\epsilon=0.1$ in the case of PokerHand-1.
 We have the following observations: